This is day 3 of my 31 days of tips on tenancy agreements series. To see the rest of the series click here.

 Law is never straightforward.
-Just to make things a little bit more complicated, in law there is a difference between a license and a tenancy.
+Just to make things a little bit more complicated, in law, there is a difference between a license and a tenancy.

 A tenancy:

-This is where you actually own the land or property for a slice of time.
-It is a different type of ownership from owning the freehold of the land, but it is nevertheless ownership.
 This is why the landlord is not entitled to go into the rented property without the tenant’s permission.
 He no longer owns it (in a sense).
 He has given it away in exchange for the right to receive rent, retaining the right to recover the property once the tenancy has ended.

 A license: